jwGitHub9860/UdaSecurity/README.md

 A, Noyan.
 “How Do I Run My Program after Splitting It into Modules?” _Knowledge_, Udacity, 2021, knowledge.udacity.com/questions/483315.
 Accessed 24 Jul.
 2025.

+audrey.
+“How to Use MigLayout in IntelliJ?” _Stack Overflow_, 17 Apr.
+2018, stackoverflow.com/questions/49887811/how-to-use-miglayout-in-intellij.
+Accessed 28 Jul.
+2025.

 ayush.
 “Udasecurity: Splitting the App.” _Knowledge_, Udacity, 2022, knowledge.udacity.com/questions/911834.
 Accessed 25 Jul.
 2025.

 Azaw. “ Spilt the Security Service and Image Service into Modules in NEW Project?” _Knowledge_, Udacity, 2022, knowledge.udacity.com/questions/838167.
 Accessed 25 Jul.
 2025.